 (b.)
 Other Duties.
 The Regional Representatives shall perform such other duties as the President and/or Board of Directors shall prescribe.

-Section 15.06 Ethics Violations, Division Reporting Requirements.
-The Division President, Secretary, or other person specified in the Division Constitution or Bylaws, shall forthwith send written notification to the President of the IAI of any disciplinary action for an ethical violation that is taken against a division member.
-This reporting requirement shall also apply if the member resigns during an ethics investigation, resigns in lieu of accepting discipline, or simply does not renew his or her membership.

 Article XVI Johnson-Whyte Memorial Foundation Fund

 Section 16.01 Purpose.
 The IAI, recognizing the need for an expanded professional forensic scientific community, has created and established, as an integral part of the IAI, the “Johnson-Whyte Memorial Foundation Fund” (Fund) instituted in memory of Robert L. Johnson, William Whyte, and those deceased IAI members who dedicated their lives to the advancement of the science of forensic identification.
 The purpose of the Foundation Fund is to provide grants for researchers and academic and vocational scholarships for students who are seeking education and employment within the forensic identification community; to provide educational grants for members of the IAI who live and work outside of the host country to assist them in attending the IAI’s Annual Conference, and to promote the advancement of forensic identification as a profession on an international basis.